lch99310/chunghao_lee/content/posts/When AGI Moves In/index.md

 ---

-## After the Distance Hits Zero // 五、距離歸零之後
+## After the Distance Hits Zero // 距離歸零之後

 Return to the sixty-year curve.
 From punch cards to BCI, the history of interfaces has been doing one thing all along: moving technology step by step behind us, until it vanishes.
 When the distance truly hits zero, the word "interface" will fade from our language — the way "dial-up" did.